 Sr. Taheera Akhter, the Founder of Olive Tree Study in the UK is changing the way tajweed is learned in their weekend school.

 They use nasheed (acapella) songs that her and her team produced, which are easy to follow because of its catchy harmonizations.
-After literally a couple of playbacks of Best Friends Meem & Nuun nasheed, our senior child tester picked up that the Arabic letters meem and nuun are elongated in pronunciation with the use of shaddah!
+After literally a couple of playbacks of Best Friends Meem & Nuun nasheed, our senior child tester picked up the nasalization of Arabic letters meem and nuun mushaddah!

 Listen to a few of their tracks below!